vektonn/vektonn/docs/features.md

 ## Ease of use

-#### Attributes
+#### Storing metadata (attributes)

-We store not only embeddings but also their attributes, which are more interesting since they can use real-world entities from your domain.
-For example, they can identify objects using their real identificators.
+We store not only embeddings/vectors themselves, but also their metadata (attributes), which allows you to use real-world entities from your domain.
+For example, attributes can be a real-world identifiers (such as name) or really any custom data you want to store along with vectors.

 #### Dense and sparse vector support

-You can work with vectors of any type.
+You can work with vectors of any type — dense or sparse.
 For example, to solve word processing problems, you can use bag-of-words and load appropriate sparse vectors into Vektonn.

 #### All set and ready to go

-We have a handy [client for Python](https://pypi.org/project/vektonn/) (and also [for .NET](https://www.nuget.org/packages/Vektonn.ApiClient/), btw) along with published [Docker images on DockerHub](https://hub.docker.com/u/vektonn) — everything you need for a [quick start](quick-start.md).
+We have a handy [client for Python](https://pypi.org/project/vektonn/) (and [for .NET](https://www.nuget.org/packages/Vektonn.ApiClient/) too) along with published [Docker images on DockerHub](https://hub.docker.com/u/vektonn) — everything you'll need for a [quick start](quick-start.md).

 ## Performance and scalability

 #### Low overhead

-We have a very thin and efficient management layer atop of actual binary indexes, so the overhead is almost non-existent.
+We have a very thin and efficient management layer atop of actual binary indices, so the overhead is pretty low.

 #### Sharding

 For horizontal scaling, you can specify the attributes by which the vectors will be distributed into groups (or index shards).
 When processing a search query, the results from multiple shards will be automatically combined.

-#### Data splitting and filtering
+#### Data filtering (splitting)

-You can adjust the indexing scheme for specific filter values for a more efficient search.
+Each shard can be further split into logical parts for an even more efficient search.
+Just specify split attributes in the indexing scheme, and all the queries for that index will filter out unnecessary data before searching.
+For example, you may search for some goods in a particular store, or for books written in a specific language.

 ## Vectors' lifecycle management

 #### Online changes

-We support changing indexes as new data arrives (delete, change, or add data to the index), in parallel with search queries.
+We support changing indices as new data arrives (delete, update, or insert data to the index), concurrently with search queries.

 #### Seamless versioning

-You can expand multiple indexes over a single data source (vectors and attributes) and seamlessly transition to new versions of indexes.
-You can expand different indexes with different parameters of the same data.
+You can deploy multiple indices over a single data source (containing the same vectors and attributes) and seamlessly transition to their new versions.
+Different indices may have different configuration parameters.